Tracking AI in Education (TRAINE)

 Dr Mireia Vendrell-Morancho (Artificial Intelligence Research Institute (IIIA) of the Spanish National Research Council)

-If you have any questions about participating or would like additional information about the project, please email to the lead researcher, Dr Samantha-Kaye Johnston at: samanthakaye.johnston@unimelb.edu.au
+If you have any questions about participating or would like additional information about the project, please email the lead researcher, Dr Samantha-Kaye Johnston at: samanthakaye.johnston@unimelb.edu.au